BlackPeter13/fixedcoin/README.md

 ## ⚠️ Disclaimer

 FixedCoin is an experimental cryptocurrency project.
-The ultra-limited supply (~8,401 FXC) and unique economic model create an unprecedented experiment in digital scarcity.
+The ultra-limited supply (~10,048 FXC) and unique economic model create an unprecedented experiment in digital scarcity.

 **Key Risks:**
 - Experimental tokenomics with no prior precedent
 - Repository will be archived - no future development or bug fixes
 - Network security post-distribution depends entirely on transaction fees
 - Extremely low supply may lead to high price volatility
+- 15.93% premine at block 1 concentrated initial distribution
 - No central authority, foundation, or ongoing support

 **This is not financial advice.
 Do Your Own Research (DYOR).**